abjennings/chase-images/README.md

 **Todo**
 --------
- - Stop if no message for 30 seconds and show an error.
+ - Stop if process stalls for 30 seconds and show an error
- - UI that disappears or is disabled if you're not on the Chase activity page?
+ - Should the button disappear or be disabled if you're not on the Chase activity page?
- - Abort if "configure directory" error or image otherwise doesn't succeed.
+ - Abort if "configure directory" error or image otherwise doesn't succeed
- - Add LICENSE file
+ - Add LICENSE file to this repository